-Baton Rouge man pleads guilty following 2017 high speed chase
+Baton Rouge man pleads guilty to Illegal Firearm Possession

-Upon entering a guilty plea to the above-mentioned charges, as per the plea agreement with prosecutors, Fulgueredo was sentenced to 8 years with the Louisiana Department of Corrections with credit for time served.
-Carlos Delatorre remains out on bond awaiting trial.
+Upon entering a guilty plea to the above-mentioned charge, as per the plea agreement with prosecutors, Walker was sentenced to 7 years with the Louisiana Department of Corrections with credit for time served.

 Submitted by Public Information Officer Tyler Cavalier for 23rd Judicial District Attorney Ricky L. Babin.